PRX/theworld.org/README.md

 yarn dev:start
 ```

-> You will be prompted to link the code with a Vercel project the first time you start dev server.
-All projects should be in the PRX Team.
-If you are not presented with that team as an option, post a request in _#tech-devops_ in Slack to be added to the PRX Team on Vercel.
+Then open the app in your browser at [localhost:3000](http://localhost:3000).

-Then open the app in your browser at [localhost:3000]().
+> When you have your local Lando WordPress environment running, and need to develop features that require WordPress authentication cookies, you can use [the-world-wp.lndo.site:3000](http://the-world-wp.lndo.site:3000).

 ---